MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### SetProperty

-Used to set a property's value in memory.
+Used to set a property's value in[memory][11].
 The value can either be an explicit string or an expression.
 See [adaptive expressions][10] to learn more about expressions.

 ``` C#
 new SetProperty()